driessenslucas/researchproject/Thesis.md

 #### Agent and Sensors
 \
 \
-The agent in RCMazeEnv is equipped with three sensors that provide readings in the front, left, and right directions.
+The agent in RCMazeEnv is equipped with three sensors that provide readings in the front, left and right directions.
 These sensors are critical for the agent's navigation, offering real-time data about its proximity to the nearest walls.
 The sensor readings are used to update the agent's understanding of its immediate environment, enabling it to make informed decisions to avoid collisions and find the optimal path to the goal.

 - **Front Sensor**: Measures the distance to the nearest wall directly ahead of the agent.
 - **Left Sensor**: Measures the distance to the nearest wall to the agent's left.